 - Cotton swabs (for those tight spots)

-A quality made cleaning kit with these items will do a good job of keeping your firearm up and running.
-My personal favorite is Rem-oil to clean my firearms as it is a solvent, protective oil, with lubricating Teflon all in one handy spray can.
+A quality cleaning kit with these items will do a good job of keeping your firearm up and running.
+My personal favorite lubricant is Rem-oil, as in a pinch I can use it to clean my firearms as it is a solvent, protective oil, with lubricating Teflon all in one handy spray can.

 How to Clean Your Firearm